TheOberlinGrape/HugoSite/content/post/features/stand-up-2018-02.md

 # weight: 1
 section: "Bad Habits"
 sectionid: "bad-habits"
-header: "Article 2: Too Many Articles?"
+header: "Stand Up Against Gun Violence"
 subheader: "The subheader, highlighting some tagline of the article"
 header_image: "test-image.png"
 img_info: "This is a test description for the header info."